Deep Learning for Inertial Sensor Alignment: Model Architecture and Training

 \subsection{Loss function}

 Usually, when dealing with regression tasks DNNs are trained with the mean squared error (MSE) loss.
-Namely, if the output of the CNN is $\tilde{\psi}(x, { \bf W})$ where $\bf W$ are the weights and $x$ is the processed IMU input, then the MSE is,
+Namely, if the output of the DNN is $\tilde{\psi}(x, { \bf W})$ where $\bf W$ are the weights and $x$ is the processed IMU input, then the MSE is,

-For our purposes, the MSE loss is unsuitable since angles are measured up to a multiple of $2\pi$.
+For our purposes, the MSE loss presents a challenge since angles are periodic in $2\pi$.
 For example ${\bf MSE}(0, \frac32 \pi) = \frac94\pi^2$, though the squared distance between the angles should be $\frac14\pi^2$.
 To mitigate this issue, a loss function that is similar to the MSE but is agnostic to the periodicity of angles is considered.
-Specifically, the model us trained with a loss based on the function
+Specifically, the model is trained with a loss based on the function

-Clearly, this function is periodic, since it is defined using the cosine function.
-Additionally, the chosen loss approximates the MSE loss in the following way.
-By Taylor expansion applied to the cosine function, it holds that,